 The most significant cause for poor extraction is always:

 This is especially important for lattes and cappuccinos.
 If you get the wrong sizes, the proportions will be wrong.

 For espresso cup size, avoid getting above 80ml capacity.

 For standard lattes or cappuccinos, avoid getting above 240ml.

 For lattes or cappuccinos:

-180ml is suitable if you are using 1 shot of a dark roast espresso or 2 shots of a lighter roast espressos/ristretto.
+180ml is suitable if you use 1 shot of a dark roast espresso or 2 shots of a lighter roast espressos/ristretto.